cppforlife/CedarShortcuts/README.md

-CedarShortcuts is an Xcode 4 plugin that adds handy shortcuts for Cedar to the Xcode menus.
+CedarShortcuts is an Xcode 4 plugin that adds handy shortcuts for [Cedar](http://github.com/pivotal/cedar) (testing framework) to the Xcode menus.
 For example: Cedar allows you to focus on examples with `fit/fdescribe` but with this plugin you can select `it/describe` with your cursor and use a shortcut instead.